Tesla debuts US$35,000 Model 3, sees loss in first quarter

 Online-only sales represent a dramatic shift for the company that has prided itself on its boutique retail stores.
 In June 2017, Musk pledged to increase the number of stores, saying they had "barely touched the surface" of what was possible.

-As of the fourth quarter, Tesla said it recently opened 27 new locations, bringing its total of stores and service centres to 378.
+As of the fourth quarter, Tesla said it recently opened 27 new locations, bringing its total of stores and service centers to 378.

 Thursday was the third time this year that Tesla lowered the price on the Model 3, which recently started at US$42,900.